Lionel1232/toy-robot-challenge/README.md

 Tests are orchestrated using [Tox](https://tox.readthedocs.io/en/latest/), install this tool using `pip install tox` if you do not already have it.

 - To run the test suite, execute the `tox` command.
-- This will execute tests using [pytest](https://docs.pytest.org/en/latest/), creating a virtualenvironment containing all required dependencies if one does not already exist.
+- This will execute tests using [pytest](https://docs.pytest.org/en/latest/), creating a virtual environment containing all required dependencies if one does not already exist.
 - If you wish to supply additional arguments when running pytest, you can supply them as additional positional arguments i.e `tox -e py38 -- -x -k test_robot`.